liuliu3dv/RoboVerse/docs/source/metasim/tutorial/task.md

+# Task System

+## Architecture and Philosophy

+A **task** is a wrapper that contains gym APIs on top of a Handler.
+In our RoboVerse design philosophy, we put all simulation related contents into a scenario config and instantiated with a handler.
+All other contents on top of the simulation (reward, observation, etc.) are implemented with different layers wrappers.

+A task is instantiated with two parameters: **scenario** and **device**.
+The **scenario** is a scenario config that specifies the underlying simulated environment, and device is used to specify which device this scenario is instantiated on.
+In the initialization, the scenario will be instantiated into a handler.

+When defining your own task, you need to inherit from `BaseTaskEnv` and implement multiple methods including `_observation`, `_privileged_observation`, `_reward`, `_terminated`, `_time_out`, `_observation_space`, `_action_space`, `_extra_spec`.
+These methods are basic building blocks of a task with gym-style APIs.

-### 4.Migrating a New Task into RoboVerse
+## Migrating a New Task into RoboVerse

-We support two ways to bring an external task into the RoboVerse Learn pipeline:
+We encourage two ways to bring an external task into the RoboVerse Learn pipeline:

-#### Approach 1: Direct Integration (Quick Migration)
+### Approach 1: Direct Integration (Quick Migration)

 The fastest way to integrate a new task is to: